uccser/cs-unplugged/docs/source/author/writing_guide.rst

   If you are unsure on how to create a link of this type, please contact us and we will be happy to help.

-This link uses the same syntax as internal links, with appended query parameters.
+This link uses the same syntax as internal links, with a query string appended at the end.
+The Markdown processor Verto will read the link string and seperate everything before and after the ``?`` symbol, and will create a link using the Django URL tag with everything before symbol (the same way a normal internal link is created).
+Then the processor will append the query string at the end of the link (see example below).
 Each parameter should be a resource option with its desired value.
 Values given as query parameters override the default values for each resource.